intercollector/checkfront-test/README.md

-# checkfront-test
+# checkfront-excercise-1
 Checkfront Assignment for Dev Team Lead role

-Two excercises were given, each with a solution in a single file.
+Two excercises were given, this is the first excercise.

 Log Viewer
 ----------